base-org/web/apps/base-docs/tutorials/docs/2_email-campaign-with-resend.md

 );
 ```

-In `src/app/page.tsx` add a section to display wether the user is a member or not:
+In `src/app/page.tsx` add the following section to display wether the user is a member or not:

 ```html
 <section